Learning Outcomes

 An application or submission on admissibility should be clear and logically structured.
 The essential elements are:

-1. Identify the item of evidence and its purpose (eg, to prove a key fact, undermine a witness).
+- Identify the item of evidence and its purpose (eg, to prove a key fact, corroborate a witness, undermine credibility).

-3. Apply the facts: Explain how the evidence meets (or fails to meet) the criteria for inclusion/exclusion.
+- Apply the facts: explain how the evidence meets (or fails to meet) the criteria for inclusion/exclusion, addressing probative value versus prejudicial effect, reliability, necessity and fairness.

-4. If exclusion is sought, set out the statutory or discretionary basis and why the court should exercise the power to exclude.
+- If exclusion is sought, set out the statutory or discretionary basis and the fairness reasoning; if admission is sought under an inclusionary gateway, address the safeguards.

 Worked Example 1.1